Xi Jinping: Political reforms

-Xi's administration taken a number of changes to the structure of the CCP and state bodies, especially in a large overhaul in 2018.
+Xi's administration enacted a number of changes to the structure of the CCP and state bodies, especially in a large overhaul in 2018.
 These reforms have been characterized by the integration of CCP and state bodies.
 Beginning in 2013, the CCP under Xi has created a series of Central Leading Groups: supra-ministerial steering committees, designed to bypass existing institutions when making decisions, and ostensibly make policy-making a more efficient process.
 Xi was also believed to have diluted the authority of premier Li Keqiang, taking authority over the economy which has generally been considered to be the domain of the premier.
 February 2014 oversaw the creation of the Central Leading Group for Cybersecurity and Informatization with Xi as its leader.
 The State Internet Information Office (SIIO), previously under the State Council Information Office (SCIO), was transferred to the central leading group and renamed in English into the Cyberspace Administration of China.
 As part of managing the financial system, the Financial Stability and Development Committee, a State Council body, was established in 2017.
 Chaired by vice premier Liu He during its existence, the committee was disestablished by the newly established Central Financial Commission during the 2023 Party and state reforms.
 Xi has increased the role of the Central Financial and Economic Affairs Commission at the expense of the State Council.